IB Middle Years Programme at Miras International School, Astana

 Miras International School, Astana is proud to offer the International Baccalaureate Middle Years Programme (MYP).
 It is our firm belief that the adoption of the IB Programme positively enhances our teaching philosophy and practices.
 Our focus on holistic learning challenges all students at all levels, equipping them with the intellectual, emotional, and physical tools to excel with their future educational plans.

 The MYP is a curriculum framework that helps teachers establish goals, focus units of study using the Global Contexts and conduct meaningful assessments.
 The MYP focuses on the development of the whole child within the context of the Learner Profile.
-Students are given ownership of the learning process and are encouraged to actively participate in their own education by setting personal goals and practicing
+Students are given ownership of the learning process and are encouraged to actively participate in their own education by setting personal goals and practicing on-going self-evaluation.

 It is an international curriculum, providing academic rigour while equipping students with skills and attitudes appropriate to the challenges and opportunities of contemporary society.